-Below you will find answers to the questions most frequently asked about the SPACEROCK Marathon.
+Below you will find answers to the questions most frequently asked about the SPACEROCK Trail Race.

-The 2017 SPACEROCK Marathon is set to take place on Sunday, October 15th, 2017 with the start planned after sunrise.
+The 7th annual SPACEROCK Trail Race is set to take place on Saturday, October 21st, 2023 with the start planned after sunrise.

 Register today to secure your spot at the start!

 - Run Half Marathon+, 15K, 10K, or 5K

 - Official finisher certificate

 - Space "goodie" bag

 - Course aid-stations